Super Bowl Charcuterie Table Ideas for Easy Game Day Hosting

 White bowl on a white plate filled with chili .
 White napkin on the right side with a large soup spoon and a beer glass with a cold beer.
 All ready for the perfect meal for a cold winter day or a football game

-Don’t forget Dessert
+Don’t Forget Dessert

 • Football-shaped cookies

-• Brownies decorated with team colors
+• Brownies decorated in team colors

-• Mini cupcakes with game-day themes
+• Mini cupcakes

 • Chocolate-covered pretzels